vladhlinskiy/mongodb-plugins/docs/MongoDB-batchsource.md

 Description
 -----------
 Reads documents from a MongoDB collection and converts each document into a StructuredRecord with the help of a specified schema.
-The user can optionally provide input query, input fields, and splitter classes.
+The user can optionally provide input query.

 Configuration